Visitor Viewing Information

 • If you have binoculars or a telescope, bring them along.
 We’ll be happy to show you how to use them.

 • If you are new to amateur astronomy, we recommend you read as much as you can.
-This page is a great place to start.
-Buy a copy of Astronomy 2022 – it’s a great all-round introduction to astronomy, what’s in the sky and how to observe it.
-Or download a free monthly star chart from here (make sure you get the southern edition).
+The Sky & Telescope article Astronomy for beginners: How to get started in backyard astronomy is a great place to start.
+Buy a copy of Astronomy 2024 – it’s a great all-round introduction to astronomy, what’s in the sky and how to observe it.
+Or download a free monthly star chart (make sure you get the southern edition).
 You could look for books at your local library.
 SRAA members can also advise you.

 iPhone